CharlieJT/Recipes/tests.md

 Python testing was included in my project to test the business logic of recipe views and models.

-As this was the first time I was doing Python testing, I decided to do my testing after writing my code.
+As this was the first time, I was doing Python testing, I decided to do my testing after writing my code.
 As it wasn't possible to tests every single function in my app.py, I tested around 70% of my function.

-An inport called 'unittest' was used to carry out the testing.
+An import called 'unittest' was used to carry out the testing.

 The functions that were tested were as follows: